romannurik/Sketch-FlowExporter/README.md

 * [Download the latest release](https://github.com/romannurik/Sketch-FlowExporter/releases/latest) and double-click the `.sketchplugin` file to install.

-* Or you can install the plugin with the wonderful [Sketch Runner](http://bit.ly/SketchRunnerWebsite) plugin.
+* Or you can install the plugin with [Sketch Runner](http://bit.ly/SketchRunnerWebsite).

   <a href="http://bit.ly/SketchRunnerWebsite"><img src="http://bit.ly/RunnerBadgeBlue" width="160"></a>